 Skip to content

-Today, groundbreaking discoveries are made and validated by rigorous research and documentation.
-The stakes might not be high, but the results and outcomes can still be astounding.
-We build on the information available to us, getting better with practice to build a more effective framework for learning, retention, and consequently, growth.
-Let’s look at the 70:20:10 model of learning and development in the same light.
+Blended learning, like the historical shift from a flat Earth belief, represents a new approach built upon existing knowledge.
+Just as explorers challenged misconceptions to reveal a broader world, we build on the information available to us, getting better with practice to build a more effective framework for learning, retention, and consequently, growth.
+So let’s look at the 70:20:10 model of learning and development in the same light and understand the shift to 55:25:20 model for effective blended learning.

 The 70:20:10 Model states that learning comes from 3 different sources: